mousemke/flounder/README.md

 0.4.7
 -----

-+ fixed a minor issue on the demo
++ fixed minor issues on the demo
++ search works in react
++ search is now mandataory enabled in a multiTag box (#7)
 + // default is now only applied after rebuild if there is nothing with the value left in the dropdown // pending #39